Artists Management in association with Enticott Music Management

 Johan began playing the violin at the age of four and made his professional concerto debut three years later.
-He has won a number of competitions including a top prize in the Junior Category of the Menuhin Competition and First Prize in the Thomas and Evon Cooper International Violin Competition in Oberlin, USA, where he performed the Tchaikovsky Concerto with the Cleveland Orchestra.
 In Summer 2016, he was a student-in-residence at Switzerland’s Verbier Festival and in 2018 was accepted on to the Norwegian Crescendo programme, where he has worked closely with mentors Janine Jansen, Leif Ove Andsnes and Gidon Kremer.
-Andsnes subsequently invited Johan to play at the Rosendal Chamber Music Festival and they perform together again in May 2019 at the Bergen International Festival.
-In November 2019 he appears on stage with Janine Jansen and other members of the Crescendo Programme at the Wigmore Hall in London.
-As a keen chamber music performer, Johan will feature as guest artist at several festivals this summer, including Stavanger and Kammaren, with recital partners, Roland Pontinen and Ingrid Andsnes
+Andsnes subsequently invited Johan to play at the Rosendal Chamber Music Festival and they performed together again in May 2019 at the Bergen International Festival.
+In 2019 he joined Janine Jansen and other members of the Crescendo Programme for a performance at the Wigmore Hall in London, and at the International Chamber Music Festival in Utrecht.

-Johan studies with Per Enoksson, Professor at the Royal College of Music in Stockholm, and has also participated in masterclasses with a number of distinguished teachers including Dora Schwarzberg, Pamela Frank, Gerhard Schulz, Detlef Hahn and Henning Kraggerud.
-He has been awarded various scholarships from the Royal Swedish Academy of Music, the G.T.Bäckmans Kulturstipendium, Norrköping Kommuns Kulturstipendium and Rolf Wirténs Kulturpris.
-Johan plays a Stradivarius violin from 1736, generously on loan from the Anders Sveaas Allmennyttige Fond.
+Johan studies with Per Enoksson, Professor at the Royal College of Music in Stockholm as well as with Janine Jansen, and has also participated in masterclasses with a number of distinguished teachers including Dora Schwarzberg, Pamela Frank, Gerhard Schulz, and Henning Kraggerud.
+He has been awarded various scholarships from the Royal Swedish Academy of Music, The Håkan Mogren Foundation Prize, Sixten Gemzéus stora musikstipendium, the G.T.Bäckmans Kulturstipendium, Norrköping Kommuns Kulturstipendium and Rolf Wirténs Kulturpris.
+Johan plays a Stradivarius violin from 1736, generously on loan from the Anders Sveaas’ Charitable Foundation.